OSU-HPCC/hpc-novice-first-draft/lessons/02-logging-in.md

 Cyberduck
 ---------
- You can download Cyberduck [here].(https://cyberduck.io/).
+ You can download Cyberduck [here](https://cyberduck.io/ "Cyberduck Download").
 Make sure to click the "Download" icons below the duck -- the "Start Download" icon to the right of the duck is an ad.
 After downloading and opening the application, you should have a window that looks like this (on a Mac):

 ![Cyberduck Opening Screen](/img/cyberduck.jpg "Cyberduck")